malmgrenola/bowling-alley/README.md

    8. [validate restaurant.html](http://validator.w3.org/check?uri=https%3A%2F%2Fmalmgrenola.github.io%2Fbowling-alley%2Frestaurant.html)

 2) Layout & External links:
-   1. confirm that the user can see and book all avalible activities (including birthday party) on `activities.html`, `index.html` & `landing-newsletter.html` in the activities section.
+   1. confirm that the user can see and book all available activities (including birthday party) on `activities.html`, `index.html` & `landing-newsletter.html` in the activities section.
-   2. confirm all social media icons correctly linked and opens a blank page on `footer` section on every page, `findus.html` & the hamburger menu on a mobile device.
+   2. confirm all social media icons correctly linked and open a blank page on the `footer` section on every page, `findus.html` & the hamburger menu on a mobile device.
    3. confirm correct opening hours on `index.html` in the opening hours section & on `footer` section on every page.
    4. confirm correct contact information and links (street, tel & email) opens a blank page on `footer` section on every page, `findus.html` & `index.html`.
    5. confirm correct download of menu & that it opens a blank page on `restaurant.html`
-   6. confirm that there is no missing images on all pages (use devtools / network).
+   6. confirm that there are no missing images on all pages (use devtools / network).
 3) Forms:
    1. navigate to local `index.html` -> newsletter signup section.
-   2. confirm that faulty address feedbacks error to the user.
+   2. confirm that faulty address feedback error to the user.
    3. confirm that submit takes user to `landing-newsletter.html`
    4. navigate to local `booking.html`.
    5. confirm faulty input in all form elements.